 The Best Way to Fight Methane Dominant SIBO

-You can read article after article that will tell you the best way to fight Methane dominant SIBO, but here’s a little secret I’ve learned during these past couple years battling SIBO (wait, who am I kidding, I think I’ve had SIBO for at least 10 years now, but only diagnosed a couple years ago): there is no best way, and you might need to try many different approaches in an ultimate battle with SIBO.
+You can read article after article that will tell you the best way to fight Methane dominant SIBO.
+But here’s a little secret I’ve learned during these past couple years battling SIBO (wait, who am I kidding, I think I’ve had SIBO for at least 10 years now, but only diagnosed a couple years ago): there is no best way.

 I woke up on Monday morning with zero after effects.
 Zero.